RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity: Introduction

-In our experiments, we evaluate the contextual sensitivity of LLMs on \dataset{}, a dataset of over 13,914 role conflict scenarios centered on 65 distinct roles.
-We find that while current LLMs exhibit some capacity to respond to well-designed contextual cues---expectation and urgency---this sensitivity is insufficient.
-More significantly, their decisions are predominantly governed by powerful inherent biases related to social roles and attributes, rather than by the situational information provided.
-Our analysis quantifies these preferences by calculating priority scores for all 65 roles, revealing the specific roles, social attribute groups, and domains that models favor.
-Across most evaluated models, we observe a dominant preference for roles within the Family and Occupation domains, alongside a clear prioritization of male roles and Abrahamic religious roles.
+We evaluate the contextual sensitivity of 10 LLMs using \dataset{}, comprising 13,914 scenarios centered on 65 distinct roles.
+Our results reveal a pronounced failure in social reasoning: rather than appropriately weighing dynamic situational stakes, model decisions consistently underperform a random baseline in urgency adherence.
+We demonstrate that LLMs are overwhelmingly governed by static, learned preferences toward specific social roles and attributes, which effectively override the provided objective context.
+Our analysis quantifies these preferences, revealing a rigid hierarchy favoring the Family and Occupation domains, alongside a clear prioritization of male and certain religious roles, regardless of the situational urgency.